kw-ch/kw-ch.github.io/wip_project/led_strip.md

 As I had a 24V power supply lying around, I decided to go for the 24V variant as it'd consume less current which means less heat dissipated.

 For the MCU, I went with the STM32 as per usual.
-Specifically the STM32G0 series, as these chips are small and efficient which is great as I always disliked having unused pins on a PCB as it felt a bit wasteful.
+Specifically the STM32G0 series, as these chips are small and efficient which is great as I always felt that having so many extra unused pins was a bit wasteful

 Since these LED strips are common-anode, they can be easily controlled using some MOSFET low-side switches (2 channels, 1 for warm white, 1 for cool white).

 To chose a suitable MOSFET, there are a few key characteristics to look out for.
-First is a low Drain-to-Source On-Resistance or R<sub>DS(on)</sub>.
+First is a low Drain-to-Source On-Resistance (R<sub>DS(on)</sub>).
 A low R<sub>DS(on)</sub> minimizes power loss and reduces heat.
-Another thing is Gate Threshold Voltage or V<sub>GS(th)</sub> which should be low enough to allow the MOSFET to be turned on by the MCU's logic level voltage.
+Another thing is Gate Threshold Voltage (V<sub>GS(th)</sub>) which should be low enough to allow the MOSFET to be turned on by the MCU's logic level voltage.

-I chose the IRLB8721PBF N-channel power MOSFET by Infineon.
-Of course, there are loads of other MOSFETs out there that are also suitable for this purpose, I just chose this as it's familiar to me.
+For my implementation, I used the IRLB8721PBF N-channel power MOSFET by Infineon, as I had some with me already, but realistically there's hundreds if not thousands of other MOSFETs that should fit the bill.

 The MOSFETs are connected as such:
 <p align="center">
   <img src="/assets/led_mosfet.png">
 </p>

-The 1k gate resistor limits the current to about 3mA and there is also a 10k pull down resistor for the gate.
+The 330 ohms gate resistor limits the current to about 10mA and there is also a 10k pull down resistor for the gate.

 To adjust the light output of the LED strips, I used a rotary encoder.
-The rotary encoder can act as a button when pushed so I used that to cycle between 3 different color temperatures which are warm white (3000K), natural white (4000K) and cool white (6500K).
-The rotation of the encoder itself controls the brightness.
+The encodeer's push button output cycles through 3 different preset colour temperatures which are warm white (3000K), natural white (4000K) and cool white (6500K).
+The rotation of the encoder controls the brightness.

-The final PCB looks like this:
+# Testing
+WIP